Clarence Thomas: Nomination to the Supreme Court

-Anita Hill allegations
+Anita Hill accusations

-At the conclusion of the committee's confirmation hearings, and while the Senate was debating whether to give final approval to Thomas's nomination, an FBI interview with Anita Hill was leaked to the press.
-As a result, on October 8 the final vote was postponed, and the confirmation hearings were reopened.
-It was only the third time in the Senate's history that such an action was taken and the first since 1925, when Harlan F. Stone's nomination was recommitted to the Judiciary Committee.
+At the conclusion of the committee's confirmation hearings, the Senate was debating whether to give final approval to Thomas's nomination.
+An FBI interview with Anita Hill, a former colleague of Thomas at the EEOC, was soon leaked to the press and allegations of sexual harassment followed.
+As a result, on October 8, the final vote was postponed, and the confirmation hearings were reopened.
+It was only the third time in the Senate's history that such an action was taken and the first since 1925, when Justice Harlan F. Stone's nomination was recommitted to the Judiciary Committee.